Send the link below via email or IMCopy

 Transcript of PreK-Gr.
 5 Curriculum Night

 Students are still being mass enrolled, but the process should be finished soon and Powerschool will be up and going.
 Teachers will begin entering grades next week.
-New families will receive codes to PowerSchool and Haiku at the PTO Meeting/ Back to School Dinner.
+New families will receive codes to PowerSchool in their child's classroom

 PreK3: Mrs. West; Mrs. Bush